 - Request a crib for the hotel room or see if family/friends in the area have one you can borrow (same goes for other baby gear, too).

 - Don’t overpack — order diapers on Amazon to have shipped to your final destination, buy bulky/heavy baby food there, and take advantage of any washers/dryers for making baby’s wardrobe last longer.
+Aim to pack light and use a bag like the Ospreys Farpoint 40 to ensure you don’t overpack.

 - Routines usually go out the window with travel, so just aim to keep baby happy and healthy while being flexible.